Automattic/Edit-Flow/readme.txt

 2. Custom Statuses are automatically added to Status dropdown on the Edit Post and Quick Edit Post screens
 3. A new column is added to the Edit Posts screen and the ability to filter by status
 4. Threaded editorial commenting and additional metadata for posts
-5. See posts at a glance with the editorial calendar, and drag and drop to reschedule
+5. See posts at a glance with the editorial calendar

 == Frequently Asked Questions ==